 \subsection{Selection of background sources}

-The sample of galaxies used to mock up high redshift lensed sources is drawn from the COSMOS field to take advantage of the wealth of existing data including ultra-deep optical imaging, multiband photometry, spectroscopic follow-up, and morphological classification.
-We select galaxies with morphological information from {\sc Galaxy Zoo: HST} \citep{willett17} and within the COSMOS2015 photometric catalog \citep{laigle16} that also lists physical parameters from SED fitting.
+The sample of galaxies used to mock up high redshift lensed sources was drawn from the COSMOS field to take advantage of the wealth of existing data including ultra-deep optical imaging, multiband photometry, spectroscopic follow-up, and morphological classification.
+We selected galaxies with morphological information from {\sc Galaxy Zoo: HST} \citep{willett17} and within the COSMOS2015 photometric catalog \citep{laigle16} that also lists physical parameters from SED fitting.
 The former is a citizen science project that extends the original Galaxy Zoo \citep{lintott08,lintott11,willett13} with a thorough visual classification of galaxies with ACS imaging from the Hubble legacy surveys \citep[see][for the COSMOS field]{scoville07,koekemoer07}.
 In particular for COSMOS, {\sc Galaxy Zoo: HST} relies on 3-color images obtained by combining the HST F814W mosaic with color gradients from ground-based imaging\footnote{Galaxy Zoo: CANDELS \citep{simmons17} performs similar classifications using deeper, multiband HST images but only over a subset of the COSMOS field \citep{grogin11,koekemoer11} and strongly restricts the sample size.}.

-We clean the resulting catalog from sources identified as stars or artifacts (COSMOS2015 flag or visual identification), and remove very extended galaxies with $R_{\rm eff} > 1.5$\arcsec, as well as galaxies contaminated by emission from companions within 5\arcsec, and brighter by 1~mag in $r$ band \citep{laigle16}.
-The output sample includes 52\,696 galaxies for the strong lensing simulations.
-Redshifts are taken from public spectroscopic redshift catalogs drawn from surveys with VLT/VIMOS \citep[zCOSMOS-bright,][]{lilly07}, VLT/FORS2 \citep{comparat15}, Subaru/FMOS \citep{silverman15}, VLT/VIMOS \citep[VUDS,][]{lefevre15,tasca17}, Keck/DEIMOS \citep{hasinger18}, or the best photometric redshift estimate from \citet{laigle16} for galaxies without $z_{\rm spec}$ available.
+We cleaned the resulting catalog from sources identified as stars or artifacts (COSMOS2015 flag or visual identification), and removed very extended galaxies with $R_{\rm eff} > 1.5$\arcsec, as well as galaxies contaminated by emission from companions within 5\arcsec, and brighter by 1~mag in $r$ band \citep{laigle16}.
+The output sample included 52\,696 galaxies for the strong lensing simulations.
+Redshifts were taken from public spectroscopic redshift catalogs drawn from surveys with VLT/VIMOS \citep[zCOSMOS-bright,][]{lilly07}, VLT/FORS2 \citep{comparat15}, Subaru/FMOS \citep{silverman15}, VLT/VIMOS \citep[VUDS,][]{lefevre15,tasca17}, Keck/DEIMOS \citep{hasinger18}, or the best photometric redshift estimate from \citet{laigle16} for galaxies without $z_{\rm spec}$ available.